just-carlod/notfiles/config/polybar/polybar.md

 ## Polybar preview
 I know it's such a mess so I recommend to inspire by my config rather than use it

+It could look like this :
 ![It could looks like this](polybar1.png)

+Or like this:
 ![Or like this](polybar2.png)

 Keep in mind that apearance of the bar dependes on wallpaper you choose